mindvoyager/lockout/README.md

 * Create launch daemons that run the scripts at desired lock out/unlock times:
   * `sudo cp com.jooi.lockout.plist /Library/LaunchDaemons/`
   * `sudo cp com.jooi.unlock.plist /Library/LaunchDaemons/`
-* Creat a launch agent that returns the user to the lock screen so they can't continue after the account is disabled
+* Create a launch agent that returns the user to the lock screen so they can't continue after the account is disabled
   * `sudo cp com.jooi.lockscreen.plist /Library/LaunchAgents/`